 - 4.1 All adults in the school have an individual responsibility to safeguard and promote the welfare of children by taking appropriate action.
-This includes taking action where there are child protection concerns. - 4.2 Governing bodies are accountable for ensuring their school has an effective child protection policy which should be reviewed annually and available publicly, such as on the school website.
+This includes taking action where there are child protection concerns.
+All staff will read Keeping Children Safe in Education, Part 1 and Annex B. - 4.2 Governing bodies are accountable for ensuring their school has an effective child protection policy which should be reviewed annually and available publicly, such as on the school website.
+The Governing body will evaluate and approve the policy at each review & hold the Headteacher to account for its implementation.